Maksim Chmerkovskiy Calf Injury Worse Than He Thought: Will ‘DWTS’ Pro Return?

 Dancing With the Stars cameras captured the moment that Chmerkovskiy was injured.
 The new dad was in rehearsals with his partner, Glee star Heather Morris, ahead of Week 2 of the celebrity ballroom competition, when something snapped.
 Maksim was clearly in pain as he told his partner something was wrong.

+“I think something went down,” Maksim said.
 “It’s my calf muscle…It just felt like something hit it…I can’t stand on it.
 This is not good.”

 While DWTS troupe member Alan Bersten ultimately stepped in to dance with Morris during the live show, the Glee star told E!
 News she originally thought Maksim’s injury was nothing serious.